imranrafique/Aspose.Cells-Cloud-SDK-for-PHP/README.md

-# Aspose.Cells_Cloud_SDK_For_PHP
+# Aspose.Cells Cloud SDK for PHP
+Aspose.Cells for Cloud is a REST API that helps you create, manipulate and convert spreadsheets in the cloud.
+Developers can convert Excel XLS and XLSX spreadsheets to different formats like PDF, HTML, ODS, XPS, CSV, TIFF and others.

-Aspose.Cells for Cloud is a Cloud API to work with Microsoft Excel and OpenOffice SpreadSheet files.
-This is the repository for Aspose.Cells Cloud SDK for PHP.
-Using this SDK, Aspose.Cells Cloud APIs can be easily used in PHP applications.
+This repository contains Aspose.Cells Cloud SDK for PHP.
+This SDK allows you to work with Aspose.Cells Cloud REST APIs in your PHP applications quickly and easily.

 Installation
 ----------------------------------